Package Torello.Java

 WORA:

 In its inception, Java made the "Write Once, Run Anywhere" (WORA) pledge.
 The methods in this class are not in any way "Java-ized" versions of the Operating System Calls.
-Rather, they are just wrappers aroundjava.lang.Process
+Rather, they are just wrappers aroundjava.lang.Processallowing a user to BOTH make Operating System calls easily AND to efficiently retrieve the generated text-output produced by the calls.

 Wild Cards:

-is another somewhat Operating-System Dependent phenomenon.
+The behavior of expanding an'*'or'?'is another somewhat Operating-System Dependent phenomenon.
 It may be the case that Wild-Cards are expanded by the Operating-System, before the call.
-In such scenarios, when Java makes a call to the O/S it must have expanded its Wild-Cards.- See Also:
+In such scenarios, when Java makes a call to the O/S it must have expanded its Wild-Cards.

 Hi-Lited Source-Code:- View Here: Torello/Java/MSDOS.java